0xJs/OSCP_cheatsheet/README.md

 ```/usr/share/metasploit-framework/tools/exploit/pattern_offset.rb -l <length> -q <EIP VALUE>```

 ```!mona po <EIP VALUE>```

+5. Update your exploit.py script and set the offset variable to this value (was previously set to 0).
+Set the payload variable to an empty string again.
+Set the retn variable to "BBBB".

 #### Overwriting the EIP
 1. Edit the script, remove the offset variable.
 Then change the buffer to overwrite the buffer with 4 B's